Have you ever noticed that the worlds best brands don’t reposition every couple of years, they evolve in line with their brand strategy.

 This is a long-term view of your path forward.
 It pushes you to consider the direction your company is heading in.
 It’s intended to be future-oriented, so consider the next five years, then challenge yourself to consider the next twenty years.

-Brand values can seem like corporate mumble jumbo.
+Brand values are key in your brand strategy can seem like corporate mumble jumbo.
 Unfortunately, because they got spoilt by businesses who derived their values based on what they think consumers want to hear vs. what they actually believe.
 When this hasn’t worked theses brands have chopped and changed and ended up with values that meant nothing to anybody.

 Brands stand out by being clear about what they sell and who you sell it to.
 Typically, people don’t want to lose out on customers so they keep their positioning message vague and all-encompassing.
 When in fact, they need to exclude certain customers to position yourself as an expert with a certain group of customers it’s time to find a niche!

 5. Your brand promise What phrase captures it all?

 Some call it a Tagline, others a Slogan, but that’s really just jargon for a promise your brand is making.
 A brand promise makes an emotional all-encompassing statement to customers, which must be the 100% authentic truth about what they will experience with your brand.

 What are the benefits of a solid Brand Strategy?

 An effective and clearly defined brand strategy gives you a major edge in increasingly competitive markets.